Please read the full Graduate Certificate in Information Security Program Regulations.

 COMP 689 deals with the major recent developments in distributed systems technology, explains the principles of distributed systems such as communication, naming, synchronization, replication, fault tolerance and security, using many examples and case studies.
 It covers architectures in distributed systems, reflecting the progress that has been made on organizing distributed systems, and new topics such as peer-to-peer computing, sensor networks, Web services, Grid computing, virtualization, cloud computing, and its root in essential distributed system mechanism, and self-management of distributed systems.

-Permission of the program director is required before courses are taken for PBC InfoSec program credit outside Athabasca University.
+Permission of the program director is required before courses are taken for GC InfoSec program credit outside Athabasca University.